Kendall Jenner Admits To Painting Her Room A Certain Shade To Suppress Her Appetite

-Kendall Jenner is sharing some of her secrets at how she stays so thin.
+Kendall Jenner is sharing some of her secrets about how she stays so thin.
 The 21-year-old model admitted the new color in her living room is designed to help her stay calm and eat less.

-Yes, that’s right.
-Even Kendall needs a little help when it comes to controlling her appetite, and she’s picked the perfect shade of pink to do the job.
+Apparently, even Kendall needs a little help when it comes to controlling her appetite, and she’s picked the perfect shade of pink to do the job.
 Called Baker-Miller Pink, the hue is scientifically proven to suppress the appetite.
 So how did Kendall find such a shade?
 Elle shared the story as Jenner was in search of the perfect paint for her new home.
 The site quoted her blog post as she explained the little trick to her fans.

 “I decided to paint it [my living room wall] pink because while I was trying to figure out what I wanted to do with the room, I went to dinner with friends and they had just gone to the ‘Human Condition’ exhibition at a former hospital in LA.”